-The Credit Derivatives used for managing the banking book increased USD 280m, USD 250m as protection seller and a USD 30m as protection purchaser of CDS.
-Such increase was in line with the growth of structured notes issuances.
-Note 20 to the IEI Annual Consolidated Financial Statements 2014 provides additional information and disclosure regarding structured notes issuances.
+The Credit Derivatives used for managing the banking book decreased USD 99m as protection seller.
+Such decrease was in line with the shrink of structured notes issuances.
+Note 20 to the IEI Consolidated Annual Report 2015 provides additional information and disclosure regarding structured notes issuances.